apache/arrow-site/committers.md

 There are many ways to [contribute](https://arrow.apache.org/docs/developers/contributing.html) to the Apache Arrow project, including issue reports, documentation, tests, and code.
-Contributors with sustained, high-quality activity may be invited to become a committer by the PMC.

-Becoming a committer is a recognition of sustained contribution to the project, and comes with the privilege of committing changes directly in all Arrow github repositories.
-Becoming a committer is also a significant responsibility, and committers are expected to use their status and access to improve the Arrow project for the entire community.
+Contributors with sustained, high-quality activity may be invited to become committers by the PMC as a recognition of their sustained contribution to the project.
+A committer can commit changes directly in all Arrow github repositories, and have the significant responsibility of using their status and access to improve the Arrow project for the entire community.

 When considering to invite someone to be a committer, the PMC looks for